-He is ranked in the legal directories as a leading junior for Commercial Dispute Resolution, Energy and Natural Resources, and Banking and Finance, and was identified as one of Legal Week’s ‘Stars at the Bar’ 2014.
+Richard is ranked in the legal directories as a leading junior in Commercial Dispute Resolution, Energy and Natural Resources, and Banking and Finance.
+He was identified as one of Legal Week’s ‘Stars at the Bar’ 2014, and nominated for Legal 500’s Energy Junior of the Year 2018.

 Recent matters on which Richard Eschwege has been instructed include:

 - Bonhams v.
-Lawson & Ors EWHC 3527 (Comm.)
-(Commercial Court): dispute over the auction and ownership of very rare £11 million Ferrari car, one of the world’s most expensive classic cars.
+Lawson & Ors EWHC 3527 (Comm.): dispute over the auction and ownership of very rare £11 million Ferrari car, one of the world’s most expensive classic cars.

 - Bank St Petersburg v.
 Arkhangelsky (Chancery Division): oligarch dispute concerning the enforcement of bank guarantees and allegations of corporate and asset raiding.